Separatism in Russia: Secessionist movements

-Most of the movements in this list have existed before the collapse of the Soviet Union.
+Most of the movements in this list existed before the collapse of the Soviet Union.
 These movements have some levels of support among the local population, diaspora, local politicians, and regional elites.
-Most of the movements are still small in size and have limited support.
+Most of the movements are small in size and have limited support.

 Northwestern Federal District

 The main groups pushing for autonomy and separatism within the Northwestern Federal District are Finno-Ugric peoples, but other civic nationalist movements are also prominent in the region.
 The movements are mainly located in the Kaliningrad, Leningrad and Arkhangelsk Oblasts, as well as in the Karelian and Komi Republics.
 The movements in the Northwest are influenced by their close proximity to the European Union and NATO.

 Baltic Republic

 The Baltic Republic (or Land of Amber/Yantarny Krai/Königsberg) is a proposed state within the borders of Kaliningrad Oblast.
 The idea was mainly supported by the Baltic Republican Party which was dissolved in 2005 and was one of the few openly separatist parties, which were allowed to run in the elections.
 Members of the Baltic Republican Party were present in Kaliningrad Oblast Duma until the party lost its status as a political party.

-Currently, the idea is supported by Kaliningrad Public Movement, which is represented on the Free Nations of Post-Russia Forum, and the Respublika movement.
+Independence is supported by Kaliningrad Public Movement, which is represented on the Free Nations of Post-Russia Forum, and the Respublika movement.
 Baltic separatists support decommunization and the use of German city names.

 In 2022, the Governor of Kaliningrad Oblast said that there was an attempt to create a "German autonomy" in Kaliningrad by western agents to destabilize the region.
 It was one of the first mentions of separatism in Russia by governors after the invasion of Ukraine.